Parsa-Sedigh/jordan-system-design/kafka-replication.md

 ### In-sync replicas
 - each partition maintains a list of "in-sync" replicas in zookeeper.
 - Messages must be written to the leader + replicated to all in-sync replicas (ISRs) in order to be considered committed.
 This means we're bottle necked by the slowest of the in-sync replicas.
-For example one of them could have network issue or hardware or maybe it has a lot of load on it, issue and is unable to process msgs.
+For example, one of them could have network issue or hardware or maybe it has a lot of load on it, issue and is unable to process msgs.
 This can be really bad.
 However, we can kick in-sync replicas from the set.
-Also not that, in-sync replicas can return to the in-sync set when they catch back up!
+Also note that, in-sync replicas can return to the in-sync set when they catch back up!
 - if the leader of a partition fails, what we can fail over(fall over) to, has to be an in-sync replica.
 You can tell this by the name of **in-sync** replica.
 Every single in-sync replica is completely up to date with the leader partition.
 You might say: "when we write a msg to the leader, it may have a few more msgs than some of the in-sync replicas.
 So they're not in-sync, right?"